cadihowley/ScummDocs/docs/games/lucasarts.md

 #### Variants

-The DOS versions came in two variations, a 16 color EGA version and an "enhanced version" with higher resolution EGA graphics.
+The DOS versions came in two variations, a 16 color EGA version (V1) and an enhanced version (V2) with higher resolution EGA graphics.

 The Nintendo Entertainment System version featured additional music for cut-scenes and themes for each playable character.
 It also contained many changes from the original due to standards and practices at Nintendo, such as the removal of the statue on the second floor and the changing of several words Nintendo found inappropriate.
-The Famicom version of Maniac Mansion, released exclusively in Japan did not use the SCUMM engine.
+The Famicom version of Maniac Mansion, released exclusively in Japan, did not use the SCUMM engine.

 Maniac Mansion is also included in [Day of the Tentacle](#tentacle).
 The English version contains the V1 DOS version while non-English versions are V2 DOS.
 If you have the Macintosh version of Day of the Tentacle you will need to extract the *.LFL files from the Day of the Tentacle Data file using ````extract_scumm_mac```

 #### Download
 Available from [GOG.com](http://gog.com/game/maniac_mansion?pp=22d200f8670dbdb3e253a90eee5098477c95c23d) or [Steam](http://store.steampowered.com/app/529890)

-#### Data Files
+#### Data files

-A list of required data files can be found [here](https://wiki.scummvm.org/index.php?title=Datafiles#Maniac_Mansion_.28Original_or_Enhanced.29)
+A list of required data files can be found on the [wiki](https://wiki.scummvm.org/index.php?title=Datafiles#Maniac_Mansion_.28Original_or_Enhanced.29).

 ---